demisto/content/Packs/QRadar/Integrations/QRadar_v2/README.md

 ## Fetch incidents
 To start fetching incidents, enable the parameter `Long running instance` - this will start a long running process that'll fetch incidents periodically.
 Depending on the system load, **the initial fetch might take a long time**.

+#### Field (Schema) Mapping
+The scheme is divided to 4 sections.
+Offense (root), Events: Builtins, Events: Custom Fields, and Assets.
+For more details, see the [Classification & Mapping documentation](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/incidents/classification-and-mapping/create-a-mapper.html).

 #### Query to fetch offenses
 You can apply additional (optional) filters for the fetch-incident query using the `Query to fetch offenses` integration parameter.
 For more information on how to use the filter syntax, see the [QRadar filter documentation](https://www.ibm.com/support/knowledgecenter/en/SS42VS_7.3.3/com.ibm.qradar.doc/c_rest_api_filtering.html) and [QRadar offense documentation](https://www.ibm.com/support/knowledgecenter/en/SS42VS_7.3.2/com.ibm.qradar.doc/11.0--siem-offenses-GET.html).